cpsievert/workshops/20171118/index.md

 # About the workshop

 This workshop is highly interactive.
-Attendees are expected to participate in hands-on exercises that are designed augment the lecture material and also encouraged to ask questions.
+Attendees are expected to participate in hands-on exercises which augment the lecture material and are encouraged to ask questions.
 To participate in the exercises, attendees should bring a laptop with relevant software installed **prior to the workshop**.
 Click [here](#installation) for installation directions.

-By the end of this workshop, you should have a good idea how to leverage interactive visualization techniques to perform/present data analysis tasks/findings using [the R package plotly](https://plot.ly/r/).
-Although it will be beneficial to have some prior knowledge of R and [ggplot2](http://ggplot2.tidyverse.org/), we do not require that attendees have experience with R, and avoid assuming pre-existing knowledge as much as possible.
+By the end of this workshop, you should be able to leverage interactive visualization techniques to perform/present data analysis tasks/findings using [the R package plotly](https://plot.ly/r/).
+Though it would be beneficial to have some prior knowledge of R and [ggplot2](http://ggplot2.tidyverse.org/), we do not require it, and as such, we avoid assuming pre-existing knowledge as much as possible.
 Furthermore, this workshop is _not_ designed to make you an R programming expert -- it's designed to get you [doing powerful things quickly](http://varianceexplained.org/r/teach-hard-way/) regardless of your experience with R or programming in general.

 # Installation